And also to Piano Dad’s.

 With my students, it’s almost always the mom who gets involved.

 It does not seem to matter what pressures she has – work, managing the home, looking after older family members – she still makes the effort.

-She’s around when her child practises, listening and appreciating good playing, and making sure her child knows she loves listening…..Sometimes, she even convinces her young child, that she can only truly relax when her child practises.
-So, i have children coming into class telling me they just have to play daily – cos their Mom needs it to relax!
+She’s around when her child practises, listening and making sure her child knows she loves listening.
+Sometimes, she even convinces her young child, that she can only truly relax at piano practise time.
+Some of my young students and teens come into class telling me they just HAVE to play daily – because Piano Mom needs it to relax!

-She does this because, she understands that her child will gain some long term value from learning to play the piano – not just the achievement of learning to play, but the confidence and personality growth that results from it.
+She does this because, she understands that her child will gain some long term value from learning to play the piano.
+Not just the achievement of learning to play, but the confidence and personality growth that results from it.

 Piano Mom understands that with the right support at home, her child will develop a passion for music.
 And will eventually learn to play and practise without supervision.